winniehell-wasteland/winniehell.de/about/index.md

 layout: page
 title: about me
 ---
-I'm a software developer from Germany &mdash; currently stuck in automotive industry.
+I'm a software developer from Germany &mdash; currently employed in automotive industry.
 My interest in computer science is grounded in starting to program at the age of 11 &mdash; though I have learned at university that computer science is much more than just programming.
 You can see some of my projects